 The boneless sirloin tip roast is cut from the rump of the cow, an area used for movement.
 Because that area is used so much, it's full of lean muscle rather than fat.
 This makes it a tougher cut of meat, rather than a tender cut such as a standing rib roast or a tenderloin.

 Cuts of beef that are lean and tough like the sirloin tip roast should be cooked low and slow to break down the connective fibers that cause that toughness.

 As you cook the sirloin tip roast in a Crock-Pot, the collagen between the muscle fibers breaks down, the meat reaches that "fall-apart" texture that slow-cooked beef is known for.

 You can cook a roast like that in the oven for a few hours on a low setting, or you can set it and forget it to braise in a slow cooker.

 The finished product of a slow cooker sirloin tip roast looks much like a traditional pot roast, particularly if you braise the cut of beef with vegetables and potatoes.

-- After the slow cooker sirloin tip roast is finished cooking, drain the liquid from the Crock-Pot into a small saucepan.
+After the slow cooker sirloin tip roast is finished cooking, drain the liquid from the Crock-Pot into a small saucepan.
 Bring the liquid to a boil and then let it simmer and reduce to a thick gravy.
-To speed up the thickening, mix 1 tablespoon of cornstarch with 1 tablespoon of cold water or beef broth and whisk it into the simmering water.
-Serve the gravy over the roast.